 I went back to SIU-C and earned another degree in Special Education.
 I am on my 20th year of teaching.
 My 18th year at Perryville.
 I thought that "pushing papers" was not for me , so I decided to go into teaching.
 How little did I know that teachers push just as many papers.
 Time has allowed me to teach a variety of classes in the special education field.
 Up until three years ago, I was with the math department.
 I am now teaching with the History Department.
 I work with Mr. Broeking and Ms. Bailey in Governmentand Mr. Broeking with World History.
 The time periods that interest me the most is the Civil War and World War II.
 In 2003, I earned a Masters Degree in Multi-Disciplinary Studies in Education through Webster University.

 I have learned many new talents this year.
 Mrs Shultz, the FACS teacher has taught me how to crochet a scarf.
-I have made three of them now.
+I have made several of them now.
 I find it very enjoying and relaxing.
 This type of crocheting anybody can do.
 If I can do it, I know that anybody can learn this.
 This made me realize that it is the instruction or method in how you teach something as to whether the student will be able to understand what you want.
 Sometimes you must show and let them try to complete it on there own.
 Through this method, I have realized that I must see, hear and actually touch it to be able to learn a new task.

 I have found out that demolition is more fun than putting the pieces back together.
 I have also learned that having too many irons in the fire does not produce finished products, but only ones that are in progress.

-I am a class sponsor.
-I have been a class sponsor for ten years now.
 I help with the after school tutoring program twice a week, I also spend time working with a group of students who have joined the Friends of Education Club.
 I also help Mrs. Shultz out with FACS when she needs it.
 I have realized that I enjoy a variety of different areas now in the school realm.